 This rings particularly true if you have a few children who are very young.

-I’ve finally convinced myself that it is okay if I make things that are quick and easy during these years.
 I can work on perfecting my souffle later.
 Lasagna, spaghetti and meatballs and tacos are not going to kill us.
 I don’t mean skimp on nutrition, simply that the meals don’t have to be Masterchef worthy to be good.

 Later, when the children are a little older and able to help, are doing homework or playing outside (because they don’t need constant supervision) I may be able to cook some meals that are more time-consuming and “finicky.”
-Now, I cannot, and that is okay.

 Same store deals apply online as well and I’m sure you can use coupons too.
 If you frequently make grocery lists or meal plan then this option allows you to save a regular list and then order it to come at a convenient time.

-I always spend more than $10 in impulse buys at the store so I don’t begrudge them the delivery fee.
-If you have dairys or co-ops near you then you can also have vegetables, fruit and milk delivered to your house, aside from what the supermarket offers.
-Check the prices before you write it off.
-It will save lots and lots of time.
+- If you have dairys or co-ops near you then you can also have vegetables, fruit and milk delivered to your house, aside from what the supermarket offers.

-A dear friend’s husband grew up in a family of four boys.
-That’s 6 adult mouths to feed, 5 of which are men.
 His mom made enough dinner to give everyone a good portion of meat, vegetables and starch, etc. and then put some bread and butter on the table and said fill ‘er up if you’re still hungry.

-And it wasn’t because they were short on money.
+And… it wasn’t because they were short on money.
 There’s a difference between being satisfied and being stuffed, and teenage boys may not care to differentiate.

-If that’s the case, don’t break the budget buying enough steak so every man can have two filets, just serve an adequate amount and then let them fill up on mashed potatoes, rice or homemade bread.
-A loaf of cheap white bread might not do the ticket (they do actually have to like what’s there) but some homemade bread, cheesy bread, or a loaf of some kind can be quick, easy and very cost efficient.
+If that’s the case, don’t break the budget buying enough steak so everyone can have two filets.
+Just serve an adequate amount and then let them fill up on mashed potatoes, rice or homemade bread.

 Don’t feel pressure to make enough food to stuff everyone with high-priced veggies and meat at every meal (as in, more than one serving) or you’ll have a high and rising food bill.